eloise-b/de-sar-sample-data/README.md

 This is intended for employees internal to Geoscience Australia.
 For all other users, we recommend accessing data via the STAC API.

-If using DEA's Development or Production Sandbox, no environment set up is required.
+If using DEA's Development or Production Sandbox, no conda/pixi environment set up is required.

 You will need to pip install the `de_sar_demo` module to gain access to utility functions for speckle filtering and mask dilation.
+You will need to pip install the module each time you log into the Sandbox.
+Follow these steps
+1. Open a terminal
+1. In the terminal, navigate to where you cloned the repository.
+For example, `cd repositories/de-sar-sample-data` if you cloned it in a folder called `repositories`
-In a terminal, navigate to the repository and run `pip install .`.
+1. In the terminal, run `pip install .`

 If you are using the Production Sandbox, you will also need to connect to the Development ODC database.
 Please see internal Geoscience Australia documentation on how to do this.